ibm-cloud-docs/vpc/block_storage_vpc_view.md

 Next to the name of the volume is the [volume status](/docs/vpc?topic=vpc-block-storage-vpc-monitoring#block-storage-vpc-status) and tags that are associated with this volume.
 [User tags](/docs/vpc?topic=vpc-block-storage-about&interface=ui#storage-about-user-tags) identify the resource.
 When user tags are associated with a backup policy, they are used for creating [backup snapshots](/docs/vpc?topic=vpc-backup-service-about) of the volume.
 With [Access management tags](/docs/vpc?topic=vpc-block-storage-about&interface=ui#storage-about-mgt-tags), you can create flexible resource groupings for managing access.
 For more information about these tags, see [Working with tags](/docs/account?topic=account-tag).

-#### Volume-specific information.
+#### Volume-specific information
 {: #view-vol-details-overview}

-The page has 3 tabs.
+The page has 4 tabs.
 By default, the Overview tab is selected for volume details.

 | Field | Description |
 |-------|-------------|